01binary/zeroweb/src/articles/kalman-filter.md

 Differences between the real system and its model are represented by `e` as *disturbance* or *noise*.
 This is a theoretical term that's there in the equation to represent "unknowns" and does not appear in the code.

-> The measurement matrix is often called `H` in Kalman filter literature, but in this article I use `C` for consistency with Matlab System Identification Toolbox.
+> The measurement matrix is often called `H` in literature, but in this article I use `C` for consistency with Matlab System Identification Toolbox.

 When modeling systems, you'll find that the input contribution to system output `D` is almost always `0` because real-world systems are not instantly affected by inputs.
 Instead, the inputs modify system state which eventually changes the output.